-It may appear, at first sight, to be somewhat difficult to connect the proof with the doctrine, or to see the bearing of the one on the other as they are stated here.
-But a little reflection will serve to convince you that, in reality, no demonstration could be more cogent or more conclusive, than what is afforded by the gift of the 'Spirit, in favour of the mediatorial character and offices of the Lord Jesus Christ.
-For let us only realize the fact as it is set forth in the New Testament; let us bear in mind that, before leaving his disciples, the Lord Jesus had intimated to them that after his ascension to glory, and as a fruit and effect of his exaltation, he would send down upon them the Holy Spirit, and they would be endued with power from on high.
-And recollecting this prediction or promise, let us place ourselves in their situation, and endeavour to conceive what must have been their convictions and feelings when that promise was fulfilled: - oh! when they heard the sound of the mighty rushing wind, and when they saw the cloven tongues, like fire, resting on every forehead; and when they felt themselves inwardly moved by a new power; and when they began to speak with other tongues, as the Spirit gave them utterance - who can doubt that, in that solemn hour, it would be the first recollection of every disciple, that the Lord had spoken of this.
-And it would be the innermost conviction of every mind, that Jesus was indeed exalted - that Jesus was none other than the righteous one that Jesus was now both Lord and Christ!

-And what the effect of this manifestation must have been on the minds of unbelievers themselves, we may conceive from the sacred narrative.
-It is said not only that, "they were all amazed and marvelled, saying, Are not all these who speak, Galileans?
-And how do we hear every man in our own tongue, in which we were born?" - but also that when Peter explained to them the prophecy which predicted such an effusion of the Spirit, and connected it with the ascension and exaltation of that same Jesus whom they had crucified, they instinctively felt the force of those very considerations which our Lord states.
-They felt at once that this miraculous manifestation of the Spirit was a sufficient proof that Christ was exalted; and if exalted, then righteous; and if he was righteous, then they were sinful in disbelieving and rejecting him - and accordingly "they were pricked in their hearts, and exclaimed, Men and brethren, what shall we do?"
-Christ's exaltation, of which the gift of the Spirit was the predicted proof, is sufficient, when duly realized, to carry home the conviction "of sin, and righteousness, and judgment."
-For it was just a vivid view of Christ in his exaltation that disarmed Saul the persecutor, and changed him into a zealous preacher of the Cross.
-These examples may suffice to show that the gift of the Spirit is fitted to convict the world by the proof which it affords of Christ's exaltation and of his mediatorial power; to convict the world of "their sin, because they do not believe in him; of his righteousness, because he has gone to the Father; and of judgment, because the prince of this world is judged."
+It may appear, at first sight, to be somewhat difficult to connect the proof with the doctrine, or to see the bearing of the one on the other, as they are here stated; but a little reflection will serve to convince you that in reality no demonstration could be more cogent or more conclusive, than what is afforded by the gift of the Spirit in favour of the mediatorial character and offices of the Lord Jesus Christ.
+For let us only realize the fact as it is set forth in the New Testament; let us bear in mind, that before leaving his disciples, the Lord Jesus had intimated to them that after his ascension to glory, and as a fruit and effect of his exaltation, he would send down upon them the Holy Spirit, and they should be endued with power from on high; and, recollecting this prediction or promise, let us place ourselves in their situation, and endeavour to conceive what must have been their convictions and feelings when that promise was fulfilled: - oh! when they heard the sound of the mighty rushing wind, and when they saw the cloven tongues, like as of fire, resting on every forehead; and when they felt themselves inwardly moved by a new power; and when they began to speak with other tongues, as the Spirit gave them utterance, who can doubt that, in that solemn hour, it would be the first recollection of every disciple that the Lord had spoken of this, and the innermost conviction of every mind that Jesus was indeed exalted, that Jesus was none other than the righteous one, that Jesus was now both Lord and Christ!
+And what must have been the effect of this manifestation on the minds of believers themselves, we may conceive from the sacred narrative, where it is not only said that 'they were all amazed and marvelled, saying, Are not all these which speak Galileans? and how hear we every man in our own tongue, wherein we were born? but also, that when Peter explained to them the prophecy which predicted such an effusion of the Spirit, and connected it with the ascension and exaltation of that same Jesus whom they had crucified, they felt instinctively the force of those very considerations which our Lord states; they felt at once that this miraculous manifestation of the Spirit was a sufficient proof that Christ was exalted, and if exalted, then righteous; and if he was righteous, then they were sinful in disbelieving and rejecting him, and accordingly 'they were pricked in their hearts, and exclaimed, Men and brethren, what shall we do?
+Christ's exaltation, of which the gift of the Spirit was the predicted proof, is sufficient, when it is duly realized, to carry home the conviction 'of sin, and righteousness, and judgment;' for it was just a vivid view of Christ in his exaltation that disarmed Saul the persecutor, and changed him into a zealous preacher of the cross.
+These examples may suffice to show that the gift of the Spirit is fitted to convict the world by the proof which it affords of Christ's exaltation and of his mediatorial power; to convict the world of 'their sin, because they believe not on him; of his righteousness, because he has gone to the Father; and of judgment, because the prince of this world is judged.'